sitepoint-editors/author-documentation/docs/Process-Peer Review-Guidelines for Peer Review.md

-## SitePoint Peer Reviewer - Guidelines
+## Guidelines to being a SitePoint Peer Reviewer
 ---
 At SitePoint, we endeavour to create articles of the highest standard, and help authors grow.
 Reviewing helps fellow authors and assists them in publishing quality work.